JavaBarenko/LogWrapper/README.markdown

 What does it do?
 ----------------

-LogWrapper is able to wrapper a specific class, giving it the ability to log both the call of all its methods (like the parameters passed) and the return (if any).
+LogWrapper is able to wrapper a specific instance class, giving it the ability to log both the call of all its methods (like the parameters passed) and the return (if any).

 If the logged method throws an exception, it will also be logged, with the Stacktrace.